 Couscous is a small round semolina pasta of North African origin.
 It is traditionally boiled or steamed and served with hearty stews ladled over the top.
 Israeli couscous or “Ptitim” (Hebrew for flakes) is similar to traditional couscous, made from wheat flour, and toasted.
 It is larger in size than traditional couscous and has a nice firm texture when cooked.
-This recipe highlights the pasta as the main ingredient.
-Its light and fresh flavors make it the perfect side salad for any backyard cookout.
+This recipe highlights the pasta as the main ingredient, as well as bright and vibrant vegetables and herbs.
+Its light and fresh flavors make it the perfect side dish for any backyard BBQ and grilling cookout.
 Try it in place of a more traditional pasta salad at your next gathering.

 Israeli Couscous Salad Recipe

 Try this middle eastern grain salad in place of the traditional pasta side dishes.
 It's a refreshing change you're sure to enjoy.

 1 to 2 tablespoons olive oil